skylarweaver/front-end-afa/src/pages/index.md

   reason3:
     belief: 'Big impact, little attention'
     description1: >-
-      Alopecia affects 145 million people—2% of the population.
+      Alopecia affects 145 million individuals—that's 2% of the population!
 However, very few people actually know what Alopecia is.
 That’s often because people with Alopecia feel they can’t discuss it and have to hide it with wigs, hats, and makeup to achieve acceptance.